Growing Awareness Pty Ltd © All Rights Reserved. Terms of Use | Privacy Policy

 Intellectual sexual linkage (if part of deeper relationship) the “erotic mind” level.

-WARNING Special issues need to be discussed if the relationship conditions include a
+WARNING Special issues need to be discussed if the relationship conditions include any level of “open” sharing or swapping with other partners.

 S. SPIRITUAL CONNECTION